September 4, 2025

 A feature that caught my attention in the reviews is the ABC analysis tool.
 Users find it helpful for prioritizing stock based on value and operational impact.
 By breaking down inventory into A, B, and C categories, teams can better focus on critical items while optimizing cash flow and space.

-That said, there are some areas where users say Netstock could improve.
+That said, there are some areas where users see room for improvement.
 Custom reporting is one example.
-While the platform offers solid pre-built reports, I’ve seen feedback that creating truly customized views often requires exporting data and handling it outside the system.
-More in-app flexibility would make this process a lot smoother.
+While the platform provides strong pre-built reports, some reviewers mention that creating fully customized views often requires exporting data and handling it outside the system.
+Still, many agree that the built-in reports cover most needs effectively, and more in-app flexibility would simply add convenience.

 There have also been a few mentions of occasional discrepancies in stock recommendations.
-While the platform’s forecasting engine is generally reliable, some users noted that recommended quantities didn’t always match current sales trends, leading them to make manual adjustments.
-It’s not a major flaw, but it does mean users tend to double-check suggestions before finalizing orders.
+While the forecasting engine is generally reliable, some users noted that recommended quantities didn’t always align perfectly with current sales trends, leading them to make manual adjustments.
+Even so, most reviewers point out that the suggestions provide a solid starting point, and with minor tweaks, the system supports more accurate decision-making.

 Lastly, while Netstock’s user interface is functional, it could be more streamlined, according to G2 reviews.
 Some features, like filtering historical data or drilling down into specific stock categories, require extra clicks, making navigation slightly cumbersome.
 A more refined UI would enhance usability and speed up day-to-day tasks.